seeshahmad11/poly-1/fx-portal-main/README.md

-# ERC20 Goerli to Mumbai Bridge Using fxPortal
+# ERC20 Sepolia to Mumbai Bridge Using fxPortal
-This project demonstrates how to use the fxPortal contracts to transfer ERC20 tokens from Goerli to Mumbai.
+This project demonstrates how to use the fxPortal contracts to transfer ERC20 tokens from Sepolia to Mumbai.

 ### Steps for Bridging